 Interest income consists of income earned on our cash and cash equivalents.
 We have historically invested our cash in money-market funds.
-We expect interest income will increase as we grow our cash and investments portfolio depending on our average investment balances during the period, types and mix of investments, and market interest rates.
+We expect interest income will vary each reporting period depending on our average investment balances during the period, types and mix of investments, and market interest rates.